 What are the benefits of heat?

-- Decrease muscle spasm
+- Decreases muscle spasm.

 When should I use heat treatments?

 - Wrapping such an item in a towel and applying it to the injury is perfectly suitable.
-This should be applied be 15-20 minutes at a time.
+This should be applied for 15-20 minutes at a time.
 Warm, damp towels, warm baths, and heat rubs can also be easily used at home although may not be as effective at warming deeper tissues.

-- Circulatory problems
+- Circulatory problems.

-- During the acute phase of injury
+- During the acute phase of injury.

 - Malignant tumours